theNewbieClub-MAL/editionThreadGenerator-ps1/README.md

 Hello! :wave:

 Welcome to The Newbie Club's Edition Thread Generator: Powershell version repository.
-This repo serves as automation script for generating [card release][cardFaq] threads for [The Newbie Club][tnc] on MyAnimeList.
+This repo serves as an automation script for generating [card release][cardFaq] threads for [The Newbie Club][tnc] on MyAnimeList.
 Anyone can use this script to generate threads for their own.

-This project aims to write as native as possible during text generation: no external modules required to be installed, no need to run as admin for some steps, etc. The only external program we use is [Git][git] to clone the repo to your end machine.
+This project aims to write as native as possible during text generation: no external modules are required to be installed, no need to run as admin for some steps, etc. The only external program we use is [Git][git] to clone the repo to your end machine.

-Also the script should be cross-compatible with Windows Powershell 5 and UNIX-like system by encoding the file to UTF8-BOM and EOL to `LF`.
+Also, the script should be cross-compatible with Windows Powershell 5 and any UNIX-like (preferably Linux) system by encoding the file to UTF8-BOM and EOL to `LF`.

 ## Requirements and Prerequisites

 1. Before you start, you need to make sure that:
    * Currently using Windows 10 or Windows Server 2016 or newer; supported Linux distributions: Debian, Ubuntu, CentOS, Fedora, Arch, OpenSUSE, and others; macOS 10.12 or newer.
    * PowerShell Core 7 or higher (recommended); Windows PowerShell 5.1 or higher
-     * We recommend to select **LTS** or **Stable** for PowerShell Core.
+     * We recommend choosing **LTS** or **Stable** for PowerShell Core.
    * **Exclusive for PowerShell on Windows**: Windows Terminal to render non-ASCII symbols correctly (recommended).
    * Git, or any 3rd party Git client, installed and configured.
-   * Proper internet access, ~~and IP was not blocked by MAL because it's sucks~~.
+   * Proper internet access ~~and IP was not blocked by MAL because it's sucks~~.
-2. You can install the related softwares by clicking the link below:
+2. You can install the related software by clicking the link below:
    * PowerShell: https://github.com/PowerShell/PowerShell
    * Windows Terminal: https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701
    * Git: https://git-scm.com/